Director of Youth Development

 Prior to joining the Revolution, he served as UMass-Lowell’s head coach for men’s soccer.
 A product of Medway, Mass., Scales arrived at UMass-Lowell from Cornell University, where he spent 15 years: four years as an assistant coach (1994-98), followed by a successful 11-year run as head coach (1998-2008).
 In 2001, Scales was a finalist for national coach of the year honors after leading the Big Red to a No. 22 ranking in the polls and winning the New York region's coach of the year.

-Before moving to Cornell, Scales spent time assistant coaching at Harvard (1992-94) and Plattsburgh State (1991-92) after a stellar playing career at Hartwick College.
+Before moving to Cornell, Scales spent time assistant coaching at Harvard (1992-94) and Plattsburgh State (1991-92) after playing at Hartwick College.
 On a national scale, he has been an assistant coach with the U.S. Boys’ Under-15 National Team as well as a Development Academy scout for U.S. Soccer.

-Scales holds the Elite Formation Coaching License (EFCL) from the French Football Federation, a US Soccer “B” License as well as the NSCAA Premier, Advanced National and National Diplomas.
+Scales holds the Elite Formation Coaching License (EFCL) from the French Football Federation, a US Soccer “A” License as well as the NSCAA Premier, Advanced National and National Diplomas.

 A 1991 graduate of Hartwick, Scales was a two-year starter in the midfield and defense and helped the Hawks to the 1987 and 1989 NCAA tournaments.
 A four-year letter winner, Scales received his bachelor's degree in political science.